tylerjrbuell/reactive-ai-agents/README.md

 - **Model Providers**: Currently Supports `Ollama` for open-source models (local) or `Groq` fast cloud-based models.
 - **Agent Reflection**: The agent has the ability to reflect on its previous actions, improve as it iterates, and grade itself until it arrives at a final result.
-- **Tool Integration**: Agents can take tools as ordinary Python functions and use a `@tool()` decorator to transform these functions into function definitions that the language model can understand.
+- **Tool Integration**: Agents can use both MCP client tools (server-side) and custom Python functions decorated with `@tool()`.
+- **Builder Pattern**: Easy agent creation with a fluent interface and sensible defaults using the `ReactAgentBuilder` class.
 - **Model Context Protocol (MCP)**: Supports distributed tool execution through MCP servers, allowing agents to use tools from multiple sources.
 - **Workflow Management**: Supports creating complex agent workflows with dependencies and parallel execution.
+- **Strong Type Hinting**: Uses Pydantic models for configuration to ensure type safety and better developer experience.

 ## Installation